jamdominguez/JavaScript---ES6-Introduction/README.md

 # 4. Functions and Methods
 ## 4.1.
 Arrow Functions
-Arrow functions are anonymous, don't have a named identifier.
+Arrow functions are anonymous, don't have a name identifier.
+Arrow functions work like normal method expressions in JavaScript, but with a shorter syntax
-It is called an air function
+It is called an air function.
+They do not bind the this object to their function scope.
 ````javascript
 function() {...} VS () => {...}
 ````